Dog Heart Health Supplements

 Why a Strong Diet Still Leaves Room for System-level Support

 If your dog eats a complete, well-formulated diet, you may wonder whether supplements are redundant.
 Sometimes they are.
-Yet “complete” doesn’t always mean “ideal for this individual,” and it doesn’t guarantee that every over-the-counter product labeled as supportive is safe or necessary (RVA, 2021).
-The more honest question is: what are you trying to support—one nutrient, or the dog’s overall capacity to age well?
+But “complete” doesn’t always mean “ideal for this individual,” and it doesn’t make every over-the-counter product safe or necessary (RVA, 2021).
+The sharper question is: what are you trying to support—one nutrient, or your dog’s overall capacity to age well?

 “A strong diet is the foundation; supplements should feel like a measured addition, not a rescue mission.”